 Security is provided during regular hours of operation that the students have access.
 During the school year, security personnel patrol the campus after regular business hours, and will have a primary desk area in the main floor atrium.
 The campus is defined as the College building, grounds, and parking lots.
-During regular business hours safety concerns and/or suspicious activity should be reported to the Student Services - One Stop Shop Office by calling 920-433-6699.
+During regular business hours safety concerns and/or suspicious activity should be reported to the Bellin Security Officer onsite 920-433-4301 or the Student Services One Stop Shop Office by calling 920-433-6699.

-When contacting Security or Student Services - One Stop Shop, students should be prepared to provide the following information:
+When contacting Security or Student Services One Stop Shop, students should be prepared to provide the following information:

-- Full name
+Full name

 - Location of the incident being reported

 - A description of the scene and suspects

 - A description of any vehicles involved in the incident, especially a license plate number